 Other patients know they have a mental condition.
 Sadly, they still abuse drugs or alcohol anyway, even when they’re taking medication for their mental health problem.
 These people often abuse drugs or alcohol because their medications have undesirable and uncomfortable side effects.
 Many times, they begin abusing other drugs to try to relieve themselves of those effects.

-If you have one or more mental health disorders like depression and anxiety, you need to find someone to treat your mental health problems.
+If you have one or more mental health disorders like depression and anxiety, you need to find someone that offers depression treatment and anxiety treatment for your mental health problems.
 Otherwise, you may experience addiction relapse even after recovery in rehab.
 It’s critical that you go to drug and alcohol addiction treatment that treats dual diagnosis patients.

 Drugs and Alcohol Can Cause Mental Health Disorders